ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

   - Connect the battery pack cable to the battery power jack.
   - Disconnect DC power supply.

-  `Note` To prevent unexpected shut down ensure that DARWIN-OP is connected to at least 1 active power source.
+  **NOTE** : To prevent unexpected shut down ensure that DARWIN-OP is connected to at least 1 active power source.
   {: .notice}

     ![](/assets/images/platform/op/op_003.jpg)